dltxio/idem-old/README.md

 User onboards to the app via their Mobile number.

-### Step 2: Create new Key Pair
+### Step 2: Create a new private key.
-The a private / public key pair is created on the device, using the ECDSA256spk algorithim.
+A 256 bit private key will be created on the device.
 This will be used to sign messages to third parties.

 Note: PGP/GPG should not be ruled out.

-### Step 3: User adds their data
+### Step 3: Upload data

-On the mobile application or site the new can choose certain types of claims that which to verify, such as Data of Birth, Address etc.  This information is stored on the mobile device.
-These are claims with a specific taxonomy defined below.
+On the mobile application the user can choose certain types of claims that which to verify, such as Data of Birth or Address.
+The user is then required to substantiated any of those claims with supporting evidence such as a government issued document, utilities bill or such.
+The documents are stored in the local storage of the device along with a SHA hash.

-### Step 4:  Add evidence towards a claim
+### Step 4:  Verify these claims

-A user makes a claim that is substantiated with supporting evidence such as a government issued document, utilities bill or such.
-These claims are then verified by a third party, who returns a signed JSON object that can the be used again.
+These claims are then verified by a third party who returns an X-509 SSL certificate signed JSON object that can the be used again.

-1. Submit your claim with supporting documentation
-2. Block ID then verifies this information with a trusted provider signed with an ETH public / private key pair and X-059 SSL certificate
-3. Add the hash of the signed documents to the contract as a claim
-4. Authenticate with compatible services

 ## Implmentation on third party sites
 ### Step 1:  Onboarding on Third Party Sites